Caduceus Caduceus: Bi-Directional Equivariant Long-Range DNA Sequence Modeling

 Predicting the Effect of Variants on Gene Expression

 We explore the implications of long-range contexts on the task of predicting the effect of SNPs on gene expression.
 There is biological evidence to suggest this task indeed entails long-range interactions.
 Additionally it aligns well to LM pre-training objectives, which enable models to implicitly learn to recognize the effects of evolutionary pressure (e.g., conservation, co-evolution).
 The dataset used in this task is derived from the Enformer paper (Avsec et al. (2021)) and presented in Trop et al. (2024).
 From each model, we extract embeddings centered around the SNP location.
 We stratify the data by distance of the SNP to nearest Transcription Start Site (TSS).
 For each bucket, we sample 5,000 training points and fit an SVM classifier with an RBF kernel to predict VEP annotations.
-We report test set AUCROC mean and max/min ranges for classifiers fit on 5 random training subsets.
-We compare Caduceus to HyenaDNA and Nucleotide Transformer.
-As shown in the figure below the Caduceus models consistently outperform HyenaDNA, and Caduceus-PS exceeds the performance of the Nucleotide Transformer v2 (with 500M parameters) by a large margin, especially as distance to the nearest TSS grows.
+We report test set AUCROC mean +/- standard deviation ranges for classifiers fit on 5 random training subsets.
+We compare Caduceus to HyenaDNA, Nucleotide Transformer, and the suprevised baseline Enformer.
+As shown in the figure below the Caduceus models consistently outperform HyenaDNA, and Caduceus-PS exceeds the performance of the Nucleotide Transformer v2 (with 500M parameters), especially as distance to the nearest TSS grows.
+Of note, on sequences where distance to TSS exceeds 100k, Caduceus even outperforms the well-regarded Enformer baseline.

 Variant Effect Prediction